Relativized universal algebra via partial Horn logic: Filtered colimit elimination from Birkhoff's variety theorem

-We recall the notion of \emph{local retractions}, also called \emph{pure quotients}, and basic properties of them.
-Local retractions are a kind of epimorphic counterpart of pure monomorphisms and will play an important role in filtered colimit elimination.
-Moreover, we will see that in the hierarchy of epimorphisms, local retractions lie between retractions and regular epimorphisms in a locally presentable category just as pure monomorphisms lie between sections and regular monomorphisms.
+We recall the notion of \emph{pure epimorphisms} and basic properties of them.
+Pure epimorphisms are a kind of epimorphic counterpart of pure monomorphisms and will play an important role in filtered colimit elimination.
+Moreover, we will see that in the hierarchy of epimorphisms, pure epimorphisms lie between retractions and regular epimorphisms in a locally presentable category just as pure monomorphisms lie between sections and regular monomorphisms.